eddeuser2017/commercialize_api/README.md

 $ }
 $ Click on "Test"
 ```
-* As you can see the execution excercised the API with the expected inputs and sent the body of the request for processing,which will ultimately be done by our NodeJS, Python or other Lamda function.
+* As you can see, the execution excercised the API with the expected inputs and sent the body of the request for processing.
+We will ultimately move this to our NodeJS, Python or other Lamda function.

 * Now it is time to integrate the real science into the API
 * click on "Integration Request" which is currently set at Type = "Mock"
 * We now want to actually implement the function.
-* If you are new to AWS you will have to get some basic setup completed prior to doing this section, see [AWS Deployment][aws_deployment] section which really will help you get the roles, users, deployments and stage setup prior to using the lambda.
+* TODO: could put in specific step by step instructions to help learning; here is an AWS you will have to get some basic setup completed prior to doing this section, see [AWS Deployment][aws_deployment] section which really will help you get the roles, users, deployments and stage setup prior to using the lambda.
-* To help out, i have created a cloud formation template - TEMPLATE HERE; based on the good work here from this [Cloud Formation template starter][cloudformation] that will do all this work for you; adapted from the following git repo.
+* To help out, i have created a cloud formation template - [simple science cloud formation template][cloudformationmodified]; based on the good work  [Cloud Formation template starter][cloudformation] that will do all this work for you.

 # MICROSOFT specific information
 * Follow the [Microsoft][ms1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into AWS gateway.